The Clark County Poets Directory

-Joann Boswell is a teacher, mother, photographer and poet currently living in Camas, WA with her spouse and three children.
-She attended George Fox University, where she received a BA in Interdisciplinary Studies with an emphasis in Theatre, Music, and Writing/Literature and a MAT.
+Joann Renee Boswell is a teacher, mother, photographer and poet currently living in Camas, WA with her spouse and three children.
+She attended George Fox University where she received a BA in Interdisciplinary Studies with an emphasis in Theatre, Music, and Writing/Literature and, later, a MAT.
 Before having children, Joann taught and directed high school theatre in Washington state.
 Joann loves rainy days filled with coffee, books, handholding, moody music and sci-fi shows.
-She’s been published in Untold Volumes and Wineskin.
+She’s been published in such places as Untold Volumes, Voices of Eve, Western Friend, and Washington Poetic Routes and has been featured on the Quaker Poets Read podcast.
+She has a poem forthcoming in Mothers Always Write.
+Her first book of poetry is expected through Fernwood Press in May 2020.
+Updates for publications are posted at https://www.facebook.com/jrbpoetry/and https://www.instagram.com/jrbpoetry/

 Christopher Luna is a poet, editor, teacher, and artist from New York.
 Luna served as the first Poet Laureate of Clark County from 2013-2017.
-He has an MFA from the Jack Kerouac School of Disembodied Poetics, and is the co-founder, with Toni Lumbrazo Luna, of Printed Matter Vancouver, an editing service and small press for Northwest writers.
+He has an MFA from the Jack Kerouac School of Disembodied Poetics and is the co-founder, with Toni Lumbrazo Luna, of Printed Matter Vancouver, an editing service and small press for Northwest writers.
 Luna has hosted the popular Ghost Town Poetry Open Mic in Vancouver, WA since 2004.
-His books include Brutal Glints of Moonlight, GHOST TOWN, USA and The Flame Is Ours: The Letters of Stan Brakhage and Michael McClure 1961-1978.
+His books include Brutal Glints of Moonlight, and The Flame Is Ours: The Letters of Stan Brakhage and Michael McClure 1961-1978.
 Flowstone Press published his first full-length collection of poetry, entitled Message from the Vessel in a Dream, in November 2018.
+In 2019 Uttered Chaos Press in Eugene, OR will release a revised and expanded edition of Christopher’s Ghost Town, USA, a decade-long investigative poem about Vancouver, WA.

 Toni Lumbrazo Luna

 Toni is a poet, editor, publisher, and visual artist living in Vancouver, WA.
 Her career has included social work, college teaching and administration, grant writing, life and career coaching, and nonprofit consulting.
 She is the author of two books of poetry: Jesus Is A Gas and Wind Wing.
 Her poetry has been published in numerous journals including VoiceCatcher (editions 3 and 4), The Poeming Pigeon, OutwardLink, and Perceptions.
 She was the Co-Editor for the final print edition of VoiceCatcher.
 Toni’s writing includes short fiction, essay, news articles, book reviews, and technical documents.
 Toni facilitates writing and personal development workshops.
 Toni is the co-founder of Printed Matter Vancouver, an editing service and small press imprint that publishes the poetry of Pacific Northwest writers.
-She co-hosts the Ghost Town Poetry Open Mic with Christopher Luna that was established in 2004.
-Toni’s been writing poetry since she was ten years old and she’s still in love with it!
+She co-hosts the Ghost Town Poetry Open Mic with Christopher Luna, who founded the series in 2004.
+Toni has been writing poetry since she was ten years old and she is still in love with it!

 Don Messerschmidt is a Cultural Anthropologist (PhD, Oregon 1974) and writer of adventure travel, biography, memoir, and poetry.
 Much of his poetry is influenced by extensive travels in the Himalayas, and he is impressed by the Critical Realism of the famed Nepalese poet, Bhupi Sherchan.
 After growing up in Alaska, he joined the Peace Corps in 1963 and was posted to Nepal where he subsequently lived and worked many years as a rural development adviser and university lecturer, writing prose and poetry the side.
 He has also taught anthropology in several universities, including Washington State University (Pullman) where he earned tenure in the 1980s.
 He is now “retired” (do writers retire?) to Vancouver with his wife Kareen (a Vancouver local).
 Don visits Asia annually, leading tours to Nepal and Bhutan and conducting research for his books, magazine articles, essays, and poems.
 He has published several poems, essays about poets and their writings, two biographies, and several ethnographic studies in both the popular and academic press, internationally.
 A few of his essays have appeared in American literary journals, and he has received literary awards for two of his books.
 Don is an associate at EditWithUs.com, a contributing reviewer for PortlandBookReview.com, and a frequent contributor to ECS Nepal magazine (Kathmandu) in print and online at ecs.com.np.
 He blogs at ‘Himalayan Snows’ (dmesserschmidt.blogspot.com).